pm-global/.dotfiles/README.md

     - detect correct installation (vboxguest kernel mod exists?)
     - configure vbox sharing group

-set up a VM for dev work
+set up Ubuntu for dev work (JS)
     - tuned for javascript and web development
     - nvm at the moment, but easy to add more
     - nvm/node, neovim 0.9, others
     - multiple interactive prompts
         - ssh keygen + strong defaults (blast on through with confidence!)